 - Identify Chemistry faculty members with whom you would like to work.
 View the participating faculty members' research interests in the faculty directory.
 You can also search faculty members by research area.
 Lastly, you can use your personal knowledge and contacts to determine compatibility of interests.

 - Make individual appointments with faculty to discuss possible projects.

-- Register for CHEM 499 by using your faculty research advisor's course registration number and the number of hours agreed upon per semester.
+- Register for CHEM 499 by using your faculty research advisor's course registration number (CRN) and the number of hours agreed upon per semester.
 Obtain the CRN from your faculty research advisor or administrative assistant.

-- Establish a schedule for your research, especially concerning when your thesis is due.
+- Establish a schedule for your research, especially regarding when your thesis is due.
 It is important that you and your supervisor agree to a time table, and later agree on any changes that may be required.

-- In the Specialized Chemistry Curriculum (3207), Senior Thesis (CHEM 499) serves as Technical Elective hours and reduces the lab requirement.
+- In the Specialized Chemistry Curriculum (3207), CHEM 499 Senior Thesis serves as Technical Elective hours and reduces the lab requirement.
 In the Chemistry Sciences and Letters program, CHEM 499 counts as upper-level hours.

 - For courses designated DF or EX, no consideration is given for Dean's List until final traditional grades are submitted.

 - With an Electronic Honors Learning Agreement, you may earn honors credit for your senior thesis.

 - For Chemistry's Distinction requirements, including GPA thresholds, please see the campus catalog degree requirements for the BS and BSLAS majors.